-- To Immobilize an Injured Limb – If you have suffered a sprained ankle, for example, your doctor may recommend that you wear a splint to keep the joint from moving and allow it to heal properly.
+- To Immobilize an Injured Limb – If you have suffered a sprained ankle, for example, your doctor may recommend that you wear one to keep the joint from moving and allow it to heal properly.

 - To Keep a Broken Bone in Place – A splint can be used to hold a broken bone in place until it has healed enough to be cast or plated.

 - To Help with the Healing of a Tendon or Ligament Injury – If you have suffered a tendon or ligament injury, your doctor may recommend that you wear a splint to help support the area and allow it to heal properly.